REASONABLE TASTE – Aesthetics & Literary Criticism

 Jane Austen’s Textual Lives by Kathryn Sutherland

 Jane Austen’s novels have never gone out of fashion, nor received anything less than high critical acclaim.
-Her work is familiar to millions who have never read a word by means of costume drama on film and television.
-Through three intertwined histories Jane Austen’s Textual Lives offers a new way of approaching and reading this most familiar
+Her work is familiar to millions who have never read her books.
+Such is the power of costume drama on film and television.
+Through three intertwined histories Jane Austen’s Textual Lives offers a new way of approaching and reading this

 Jane Austen’s Textual Lives by Kathryn Sutherland Read More »